pantsutabs/revealer-server/README.md

 node updateImageLocInJsons.js "somewebsite.xyz/nft/<ID>.png"
 ```

-<ID> will be replaced with the number in the json's filename, it's just a dumb replacement so something like \<ID-1\> is not going to work
+\<ID\> will be replaced with the number in the json's filename, it's just a dumb replacement so something like \<ID-1\> is not going to work

 ## Unrevealed server (deprecated)

-returns generic metadata and points to the same image for any request
-the normal server already serves this purpose though, with a lastTokenId of -1
+Returns generic metadata and points to the same image for any request.
+The normal server already serves this purpose though, with a lastTokenId of -1

 ```bash
 node indexUnrevealed.js